Subtitle Edit

 --custom-format:<path.xml> SE CustomFormatItem XML (use with --format customtext)

---settings:<path.json> JSON file overlaying Configuration.Settings (general / tools / removeTextForHearingImpaired).
+--settings:<path.json> JSON file overlaying Configuration.Settings (general / tools / removeTextForHearingImpaired) plus image-output styling (exportImages).
 Optional profiles map for named overlays

 --profile:<name> Selects a named overlay from the settings file’s profiles map.
 Requires --settings